Skip to content

 The inbounding plan that you create with your 3PL should stipulate:

-• Which SKUs, in which quantities, you will send to your 3PL.
+• Which SKUs, in which quantities, will you send to your 3PL

-• When you will send those shipments to your 3PL.
+• When will you send those shipments to your 3PL

 Step #3: Send your inventory to your 3PL